 Have you ever wondered why some cuisines, like Indian and Thai, are so spicy and others, like English, are so bland?
-India and Thailand are very hot countries, while England is cold and damp.
+India and Thailand are very hot countries while England is cold and damp.
 Perhaps the answer has something to do with the climate associated with each cuisine?

-The second explanation has to do with bacteria; some scientists suggest that the spices in hot cuisines help protect humans from certain kinds of bacteria found in food.
+The second explanation has to do with bacteria; some studies suggest that the spices in hot cuisines help protect humans from certain kinds of bacteria found in food.
 In fact, the hotter the country, the more likely it is that its recipes will use the kind of spices that slow down the growth of bacteria.

 And if you think about it, this makes sense.
 As plants evolved, they had to learn to fight off parasites and bacteria in order to survive.
 That’s how they got their distinctive flavoring in the first place.